0E9B061F/archivedir/README.md

-Archive files in directory older than a given age.
+Archive files in a target directory older than a given age.
 Archived files are placed in a subdirectory.

 Installs two commands, `archivedir` and `archivedir_runner`. `archivedir` may be run by hand and archives its target according to the options given.